 This is the ending of All Systems Red and every time I read it I start to cry.
 Yes, even right now.
 Not only because of the sweet contradiction of a self-titled ‘heartless killing machine’ explaining itself to Mensah, its ‘favourite human’, and hoping she’ll understand.
 Not only because Murderbot has been treated terribly by humans up until this point — and yet, where Mensah is concerned, it has chosen to care.
 But because even though Mensah gives Murderbot the opportunity to have what we assume everyone wants — a home, a family, a way to be humanised after an existence of being treated like a thing — this is not what it chooses.

-You're the foundation on which this endeavour will be built.
-You get lifetime access to all the subscriber perks (paywalled essays and 6-monthly ebooks); acknowledgement in the About section (unless you'd like to be anonymous), and a personalised thank-you from the editor.
+2024 only: You're the foundation on which this endeavour will be built.
+You get lifetime access to all the subscriber perks (all the essays and 6-monthly ebooks); discounts on print books; acknowledgement in the About section (unless you'd like to be anonymous); and a personalised thank you from the editor.
+(Price will rise in 2025.)